 What you don’t know can cost you time and money when it comes to selling your house.
 The best source of information is your real estate agent, and we’ve put together a growing list of helpful resources about the home selling process.
 When you’re ready, call Nina Hollander at 704-779-0813 to discuss how we can help sell your house.

-The Waxhaw area housing market remained a seller’s market in June 2021 with continued significant decreases in inventory.
-With 71.3% less inventory year-over-year and huge buyer demand, days on market were down, home prices were up.
-While closed sales were up, pending sales were down due to the lack of inventory and new listings.
+The Waxhaw area housing market remained a seller’s market in November 2021 with continued significant decreases in inventory and new construction.
+With 53.8% less inventory year-over-year and continued buyer demand, days on market were down to historically low levels, while home prices increased to historic highs.
+Both closed and pending sales were down due to the lack of inventory and new listings.

-Ballantyne remained a home seller’s market in June 2021.
-Months supply of inventory was down 64.3% compared with June 2020 with just a 0.5 months supply.
-Housing inventory was down 58.6% year-over-year, resulting in fewer days on market, much higher home prices with sellers receiving a median 104.2% of asking price in final sale price.
-The Ballantyne housing market has fully recovered from the effects of the pandemic just one year ago.
+Ballantyne remained a home seller’s market in November 2021.
+Months supply of inventory was down 55.6% compared with November 2020 with just a 0.4 months supply of homes.
+Housing inventory was down 50% year-over-year, resulting in fewer days on market, higher home prices with sellers receiving a median 100.4% of list price in sale price.
+Ballantyne area’s inventory is at historic lows resulting in lower closed and pending sales.

-Tega Cay, South Carolina remained a home seller’s market in May 2021.
-Tega Cay’s housing market experienced much lower inventory levels and days on market in the month of May, along with higher home sale prices.
-Buyer demand for Tega Cay homes continued to outstrip supply of homes with pending sales down due to lack of inventory.
-Buyer demand and lower supply of homes show no signs of easing up.
+Tega Cay, South Carolina remained a home seller’s market in October 2021.
+Tega Cay’s housing market experienced significantly lower inventory levels and lower days on market in the month of October.
+Buyer demand for Tega Cay homes continued to outstrip supply of homes with no increase in new listings.
+Buyer demand and lack of supply of homes show no signs of easing up in Tega Cay.